Said-FD/react-dialog/src/Dialog/README.md

 <br>Footer `align-items` value defaults to `stretch`, you could change it passing a CSS rule to the `footerStyles` object but we'll get to it a bit later.

 There are two more actions available, it's possible to add custom handlers on Esc key and dialog close events.\
-On Esc key press dialog will close but you can perform what you need when key-press fires.\
+On Esc key press dialog will close but you can perform what you need when key-down fires.\
 Also, you can fullfil your handler on dialog close which fires on any variant of closing.

 #### Dialog closing actions (each of type `() => void`, no defaults):